Felipe Rose: Personal life

+Rose is gay, he and Randy Jones were the only members of the classic Village People lineup who were not heterosexual.

 After his mother's death, Rose moved to Richmond, Virginia.
 He briefly lived in Jersey City, New Jersey, though he found it to be too crowded.

 In a 2008 interview, he stated that approximately four or five years prior, he moved to Asbury Park, New Jersey, on the advice of several friends who lived there, saying, "So I came down and I just fell in love with the shore...
 I love the diversity of Asbury because it brings everyone together.
 There is a very large gay and lesbian community here, but the diversity of artists is amazing; it's become very bohemian."

 Rose is also a hobbyist cook, making dishes inspired by his Puerto Rican heritage.
 He says his mother was not a cook, preferring to prepare "five cans of Chef Boyardee and a loaf of bread", leading Rose to learn to cook at a young age.
 He pitched a cooking show to ABC, with the idea of preparing meals at various celebrities' houses.
 He then revamped the show idea with the late Chef Lou Petrozza, a Hell's Kitchen runner-up, but ABC declined unless the other Village People members were present.
 As of 2021, he continues to cook on his YouTube channel.